tekperfect/devops-docs/docs/courses/15-SaaS_Tools/lessons/g-suite-admin-part1.md

 Verify group settings

-18. Sign out and sign back in to G Suite at mail.google.com as charles.hooker@devops.tekperfect.com.
+18. Sign out and sign back in to G Suite at mail.google.com as charles.hooker@tekperfect.org.

-19. Send a message to everyone@devops.tekperfect.com and another message to management@devops.tekperfect.com.
+19. Send a message to everyone@tekperfect.org and another message to management@tekperfect.org.

 20. Open the Groups for Business service at groups.google.com.

 21. Click My groups.
 You should see the both groups listed.
 Open each group in turn and verify that your messages were delivered.

-22. Sign out and sign back in to G Suite at mail.google.com as alexandria .ocasio-cortez@devops.tekperfect.com.
+22. Sign out and sign back in to G Suite at mail.google.com as alexandria.ocasio-cortez@tekperfect.org.
 You should see the message sent by Charles to everyone in your inbox.

-23. Send a message to everyone@devops.tekperfect.com and another message to management@devops.tekperfect.com.
+23. Send a message to everyone@tekperfect.org and another message to management@tekperfect.org.

 24. Refresh your inbox (you may need to do this a few times).
 You do not have permissions to post to either group so should receive a delivery failure report for each of the two messages.

-25. Send a message to everyone@devops.tekperfect.com and another message to management@devops.tekperfect.com.
+25. Send a message to everyone@tekperfect.org and another message to management@tekperfect.org.

 26. Refresh your inbox (you may need to do this a few times).
-You should receive a delivery failure report for the message sent to everyone@devops.tekperfect.com only.
+You should receive a delivery failure report for the message sent to everyone@tekperfect.org only.

 27. Open the Groups for Business service at groups.google.com.